 Pick a sketchy base, and your trip will collapse.
 Pick the right base, as this guide to where to stay in Cape Town will help you do, and you'll have an amazing time.

-And since everyone has different tastes and budgets, we won’t just tell you our favorite place to stay in Cape Town.
-We rate the top Cape Town neighborhoods across different criteria so you can decide for yourself.
+And since everyone has different tastes and budgets, we won't just tell you our favorite place to stay in Cape Town.
+We';; rate the best Cape Town neighborhoods across different criteria so you can decide for yourself.

 Where to Stay in Cape Town Outline

 If you don't want to read through everything we've written or decide for yourself where to stay in Cape Town, here's our quick pick for the best neighborhood:

 With its central but secure location, convenient shops and cafes, and low-key atmosphere, you're unlikely to regret making your base there.

 De Waterkant is where we told Kim's parents to stay when they came to visit, where we'd look to stay if we leave Cape Town and return for a few days.

 In alphabetical order, here are our top-recommended Cape Town neighborhoods with ratings, pros and cons, highlights, and accommodation picks for each.